Fantasy Island

 Fantasy Island is an American fantasy drama television series created by Gene Levitt.
 It aired on ABC from 1977 to 1984.
 The series starred Ricardo Montalbán as the mysterious Mr. Roarke and Hervé Villechaize as his assistant, Tattoo.
 Guests were granted so-called "fantasies" on the island for a price.

-A one-season revival of the series aired 14 years later in 1998 while a horror-themed prequel film was released on February 14, 2020.
-That same year, it was announced that a reboot of the series was being produced at Fox; it premiered on August 10, 2021.
+A one-season revival of the series aired in 1998, and a horror-themed prequel film was released on February 14, 2020.
+The same year, it was announced that a sequel of the series was being produced at Fox; it premiered on August 10, 2021.

 Background

 Before it became a television series, Fantasy Island was introduced to viewers in 1977 and 1978 through two made-for-television films.
-Airing from 1978 to 1984, the original series starred Ricardo Montalbán as Mr. Roarke, the enigmatic overseer of a mysterious island somewhere near Devil's Island, French Guiana in the Atlantic Ocean, where people from all walks of life could come and live out their fantasies, albeit for a price.
+Airing from 1978 to 1984, the original series starred Ricardo Montalbán as Mr. Roarke, the enigmatic overseer of a mysterious island somewhere near Devil's Island, French Guiana, in the Atlantic Ocean, where people from all walks of life could come and live out their fantasies—for a price.

-Roarke was known for his white suit and cultured demeanor, and he was initially accompanied by an energetic sidekick, Tattoo, played by Hervé Villechaize.
-Tattoo would run up the main bell tower to ring the bell and shout "De plane!
+Roarke is known for his white suit and cultured demeanor, and he was initially accompanied by an energetic sidekick, Tattoo, played by Hervé Villechaize.
+Tattoo ran up the main bell tower to ring the bell and shout "De plane!
 De plane!" to announce the arrival of a new set of guests at the beginning of each episode.
-This line, shown at the beginning of the series' credits, became an unlikely catchphrase because of Villechaize's spirited delivery and French accent.
-In later seasons, he would arrive in his personal go-kart, sized for him, and recklessly drive to join Roarke for the visitor reception while the staff scrambled to get out of his way.
-From 1981 to 1982, Wendy Schaal joined the cast as a beautiful brown-eyed blonde assistant named Julie; in the season five story "The Case Against Mr. Roarke", Roarke stated that Julie was his god-daughter.
-The producers dismissed Villechaize from the series before the 1983–1984 season, which ended up being its last, and Tattoo was replaced by a more sedate butler type named Lawrence, played by Christopher Hewett, who pressed an electronic button to ring the bell rather than climb the tower.
+This line, shown at the beginning of the series' credits, became a catchphrase because of Villechaize's spirited delivery and French accent.
+In later seasons, he arrives in his personal go-kart, sized for him, and recklessly drives to join Roarke for the visitor reception while the staff scramble out of his way.
+From 1981 to 1982, Wendy Schaal joined the cast as an assistant named Julie; in the season five story "The Case Against Mr. Roarke", Roarke says Julie is his goddaughter.
+The producers dismissed Villechaize from the series before the 1983–84 season, its last, and Tattoo was replaced by a more sedate butler type named Lawrence, played by Christopher Hewett, who presses an electronic button to ring the bell rather than climb the tower.

 A Grumman Widgeon aircraft was used for the series.
-Just prior to the guests alighting from the plane, Mr. Roarke would address his assembling employees with the phrase "Smiles, everyone!
+Just before guests alight from the plane, Mr. Roarke addresses his assembling employees with the phrase "Smiles, everyone!
 Smiles!"
-As each visitor disembarked, Roarke would describe to Tattoo (or another assistant) the nature of their fantasy, usually with a cryptic comment, suggesting the person's fantasy will not turn out as they expected.
-Roarke would then welcome his guests by lifting his glass and saying: "My dear guests, I am Mr. Roarke, your host.
+As each visitor disembarks, Roarke tells Tattoo (or another assistant) the nature of their fantasy, usually with a cryptic comment, suggesting the person's fantasy will not turn out as they expect.
+Roarke then welcomes his guests by lifting his glass and saying: "My dear guests, I am Mr. Roarke, your host.
 Welcome to Fantasy Island."
-This toast was usually followed with a warm smile, but sometimes — depending on the nature of a guest or their fantasy — his eyes would show concern or worry for a guest's safety.
+The toast is usually followed by a warm smile, but sometimes—depending on the nature of a guest or their fantasy—his eyes show concern or worry for a guest's safety.